 Pena Palace, Sintra

 One of the most popular places to visit in southern Portugal is the incredible Pena Palace in Sintra.
-The town of Sintra on its own is famous for its many historic castles and palaces, which are UNESCO World Heritage sites, but the Pena Palace stands out above the rest.
+The town of Sintra on its own is famous for being a European country known for its historic sites, castles and palaces, which are UNESCO World Heritage sites, but the Pena Palace stands out above the rest.
 Quite, literally, as it is one of the highest structures on this list, often photographed above the clouds.

 The Pena Palace, Portugal, was created and designed by King Ferdinand II and its architectural style reflects 19th-century romanticism.
 The elaborate decor of the palace interior is just as colorful as its painted exterior.
 The views from the top terraces are something everyone must experience at least once in their lifetime.

 When visiting the charming city of Sintra, in Portugal make sure to add a visit to the Castle of the Moors to your itinerary.
 Built on an isolated rocky outcrop, the castle defended the city during the Moorish era from the 8th to the 12th-century, as it gave moors the advantage of having a strategic view along the coastline.
 The fortification was taken by Christian forces in 1147 and in 1838 acquired by Ferdinand Saxe Coburg-Gotha, King Consort of Queen Maria II.
 He restored the ruins, which remains one of the main attractions in Sintra.
 With an irregular plan, the Castle of the Moors offers a stunning overview of the hills of Sintra, the Pena Palace, and the ocean.